Signals and Junctions

 Line Signalling

-Luas is designed to operate on a “line of sight” basis.
-The Luas Driver has control of the tram and is responsible for interaction with the network, road users and pedestrians.
+Luas is designed to operate on a “line-of-sight” basis.
+The Luas driver has control of the tram and is responsible for interaction with the network, road users and pedestrians.
 This system avoids the need for complex signalling systems such as those used on heavy rail networks.
-Operating on a line of sight basis is a requirement given the fact that Luas is not a fully segregated network.
-The line signalling system equipment includes railway and road signalling apparatus, point control and operation equipment, and selective vehicle detection equipment.
+The Luas operates on a line-of-sight basis as it is operating on a network that is not fully segregated from other traffic.
+This is supported by signalling system equipment such as railway and road signalling apparatus, point control and operation equipment, and selective vehicle detection equipment.

 Traffic Signals and Junctions